nrwl/nx/docs/nx-cloud/intro/nx-agents.md

 - This time, `myapp:e2e` **succeeds**.
 - Nx Cloud identifies the task as flaky and stores this data temporarily.

-As a result, if Nx Cloud has marked a task as flaky, it will be automatically retried, ideally on a different Nx Agent to prevent issues from any residues of earlier runs.
+As a result, if Nx Cloud has marked a task as flaky, it will be automatically retried, on a different Nx Agent to prevent issues from any residues of earlier runs.

----

-Sign up now for early access and be one of the first to try Nx Agents.

-{% call-to-action title="Sign Up for Early Access" icon="nxcloud" description="Experience Nx Cloud Agents for yourself" url="https://go.nx.dev/nx-agents-ea" /%}